aschandan/aschandan/README.md

 # Hello hello!

-I'm Amandeep, a graphic design student who is passionate about making good design and hopefully leaving a impression on someone.
+I'm Amandeep, a graphic design student who is passionate (but still learning) about making good design and hopefully leaving a impression on someone.

-I got a website! (which is work in progress): https://amandeepchandan.com/.
+I got a a href="https://amandeepchandan.com/">website</a>! (which is work in progress).
 Besides that, I get easily distracted by other projects and hobbies within my life.

+## Finding me elsewhere on the web 🌎:

+- Occasionally posting my works on my <a href="https://www.instagram.com/amandeep_s_chandan/">Instagram</a> and <a href="https://www.behance.net/deepsc">Behance</a>
+- Lurking on <a href="https://twitter.com/AmandeepChandan">Twitter</a> and <a href="https://www.linkedin.com/in/amandeep-chandan00/">LinkedIn<a/>

-## Any fun facts?
+## Any fun facts 🤔?
-I have a kazzo, I can fold a mean origami swan and I love peanut butter (seriously I love it too much).
+- I have a kazzo
+- I can fold a mean origami swan
+- I love peanut butter (seriously I love it too much)

 ## About my repo(s):